Mariah Carey On Nick Cannon’s Reported Breakdown: ‘We Have Each Other’s Backs’

 Rumor has it that the writer of the NE article focused mostly on Cannon’s choice to depart AGT just before filming began for the show’s upcoming 12th season as the main reason for the inquiry on his mental health.

-Earlier this month, Nick explained his side of the story on an official Facebook page that noted how executives of the talent competition were alleged to have approached him after Stand Up, Don’t Shoot first aired on Showtime in early February.
+Earlier this month, Nick explained his side of the story on his official Facebook page and noted how executives of the talent competition were alleged to have approached him after Stand Up, Don’t Shoot first aired on Showtime in early February.

 “This has weighed heavy on my spirit,” Cannon expressed in the lengthy open letter that was transcribed by the Hollywood Reporter.